Registrars service delivery

 An out of hours service is provided from 9am to 10am on Sundays and most public holidays where a member of staff is on call to deal with emergencies, usually deaths requiring a same-day burial or cremation in line with religious custom.

-The Royal Borough’s local authority liaison officer via the out of hours service provides the necessary contact details:
+The Royal Borough’s Local Authority Liaison Officer via the out of hours service provides the necessary contact details:

-• telephone: 020 7361 3000
+• phone: 020 7361 3000

 Marriages and civil partnerships